Looking for the perfect spot to watch the big match in Leeds? We’ve rounded them all up in one place…

 The Brotherhood of Pursuits and Pastimes

 With screens pretty much everywhere you look, The Brotherhood of Pursuits and Pastimes has made a name for itself as one of the best places to watch football in Leeds.
 They have all the channels from Sky and BT, so you’ll never miss a game.
-They also screen the big international games and tournaments.
-While you’re watching, you can treat yourself to a slew of beers on the bar and one of their cracking pies from the kitchen.
+They also show the big international games and tournaments.
+While you’re watching, you can treat yourself to a whole host of beers on the bar and one of their cracking pies from the kitchen.

 The Brotherhood of Pursuits and Pastimes, 54 New Briggate, Leeds, West Yorkshire, LS1 6NU.

 Wondering where you can watch the football after work in Leeds?
 Toast is a great shout.
 Over in the business district, they show any and every game on Sky and BT with TVs in every corner.
 If the game is of particular importance, they might even bring out their two big screen projectors.
 All that action will go down well with their local real ales, world beers and cocktails – or why not treat yourself to a bite to eat?
 They serve everything from steaks and burgers, to pizzas and sandwiches.

 Toast, Unit C, West Point, Wellington Street, Leeds, West Yorkshire, LS1 4JY.